liamrabetian/parking-reserve/README.md

+# Parking Reserve

+##About Project
-This is a simple, yet optimized parking reservation system written in Django. in order to get the program running just do the following:
+This is a simple, yet optimized parking reservation system written in Django.
+Currently only the backend system.
+##Running the Project Locally
+in order to get the program running just do the following:

+1. Install requirements
+'''
-1 - python3 -m pip install -r requirments.txt
+python3 -m pip install -r requirments.txt
+'''

-2 - migrate the database
+2.  migrate the database

-and then just run the project.
+3. Run the project

+##Contributing
-for any requests other than user register or login requests you should first send a request to the auth-token api, and use the bearer token in every api requests.
+###For requests other than user register or login requests:
+First send a request to the auth-token api, then use the bearer token in every api requests.

-This project is only the backend system of the parking reservation system..
-You are welcome to add any front end system to the project or any changes and contributions you'd like.
+Any changes are welcome, including front-end system additions.